 This story was originally published October 6, 2022.
 It has been updated with new information.

-A recent women’s health survey conducted by KFF showed that 25 percent of U.S. women between 18 and 49 years old are not using their preferred birth control method because of side effects.
+A 2022 KFF women’s health survey showed that 25 percent of U.S. women between 18 and 49 years old are not using their preferred birth control method because of side effects.
 In the same survey, only 30 percent of women said they had all the information they needed before choosing their birth control method.
 These two findings show the need for women to understand and learn about the at least a dozen types of birth control available in the U.S.

 To help you decide which option is best for you, we’ve created a comprehensive list of the kinds of birth control currently available in the U.S.